-New acquisitions capex investment programme progress Sqm Investment budgeted €m Actual spend €m Annualised rental income increase budgeted €m Annualised rental income increase achieved to March 2018 €m Occupancy budgeted Occupancy achieved to March 2018 Rate per sqm budgeted € Rate per sqm achieved to March 2018 € Completed 24,382 3.0 2.0 1.8 1.7 87% 59% 7.10 9.99 In progress 15,042 4.5 1.0 1.2 0.1 83% 8.04 To commence in next financial year 81,641 18.6 5.1 71% 7.41 Total 121,065 26.1 3.0 8.1 1.8 76% 7.39
+New acquisition capex investment programme progress Sqm Investment budgeted €m Actual spend €m Annualised rental income increase budgeted €m Annualised rental income increase achieved to March 18 €m Occupancy budgeted Occupancy achieved to March 18 Rate per sqm budgeted € Rate Per sq. m achieved to March 18 € Completed 24,382 3.0 2.0 1.8 1.7 87% 59% 7.10 9.99 In progress 15,042 4.5 1.0 1.2 0.1 83% - 8.04 - To commence in next financial year 81,641 18.6 - 5.1 - 71% - 7.41 - Total 121,065 26.1 3.0 8.1 1.8 76% - 7.39 -

 With the occupier market being as strong as it is, the speed at which this space can be transformed is important for delivering the target returns expected from these properties.
 As at 31 March 2018 24,382sqm of the 121,065sqm space identified was fully converted with an investment of €2.0 million generating incremental annualised rental income of €1.7 million leaving €22.87 million left to invest into the remaining 96,683sqm to generate a further €7.0 million annualised rental income from the programme over the next three years.
 As can be seen, the expected returns, from an income perspective, on the new acquisitions investment programme are lower than those achieved from the original capex investment programme.
-However, due to the condition of the relevant space being of a lower standard and, therefore, requiring higher levels of investment, the value initially attributed to this space is also lower which means that the returns from a valuation perspective are expected to be higher.
+However due to the condition of the relevant space being of a lower standard and, therefore requiring higher levels of investment, the value initially attributed to this space is also lower which means that the returns from a valuation perspective are expected to be higher.
 Therefore the total shareholder returns at the site level should be similar to those achieved by the original capex investment programme.